Réunion to Richards Bay, South Africa

 Books!

 Reflections and Photos from the Other Side of the Earth.
 A Play Project by a Sailor and Coach from Sweden.
-This is a series of four books, one per season, where I reflect daily over the day that has passed.
+This is a series of four books, one per season, where I reflect daily over the days that have passed.

 https://www.amazon.com/author/anna.eriksson